A COMPREHENSIVE GUIDE TO LEGAL PLANNING

 What Documents Are Needed?

-When planning for the future with someone who has dementia, you will need a number of legal documents.
+When planning with someone who has dementia, you will need a number of legal documents.
 Some will be focused on medical and medical care, while others will be the typical estate planning documents.
 Documents to consider include:

-- Power of Attorney - Power of attorney documents give someone the right to make decisions in the place of someone who is no longer able to make them.
-Power of attorney documents are available for both financial and estate planning needs and for healthcare needs.
+- Power of Attorney – Power of attorney documents give someone the right to make decisions in the place of someone who is no longer able to make them.
+Power of attorney documents are available for financial, estate planning needs, and for healthcare needs.

 - Living Trust – A living trust provides an alternative way to divide an individual’s estate upon his or her death, with the hopes of avoiding probate courts and providing tax advantages.

-These are the basic parts of a estate plan, but other documents may also be used.
-It's important for a legal professional to provide guidance to the family to ensure the proper considerations and documents are included in the planning process.
+These are the basic parts of an estate plan, but other documents may also be used.
+It’s important for a legal professional to provide elder law guidance to the family to ensure the proper considerations and documents are included in the planning process.

 A Closer Look at Power of Attorney Documents

-A durable power of attorney gives the principal (the individual making the estate plan) the right to name an agent, which is an individual who will make decisions about the principal's finances and property when he or she no longer is deemed capable of doing so.
+A durable power of attorney gives the principal (the individual making the estate plan) the right to name an agent, which is an individual who will make decisions about the principal’s finances and property when he or she no longer is deemed capable of doing so.
+The family member may want to obtain the assistance of an elder law attorney during this process.
 Types of decisions an agent can make include:

 - Sale and purchase of real estate